-The brain stem is what controls your breathing, your sleeping patterns, and controls your heart rate.
+The brain stem is what controls your breathing, sleeping patterns, and heart rate.

 The limbic system is the area that houses pleasure and reward receptors that give people the want to repeat certain behaviors.
 It is the main center of the brain that is responsible for addictive behaviors and actions.

 Substance abuse breaks down the process of neurons communicating with one another.
 The brain will adapt to these drugs and alcohol being around in the body and alter neurotransmitter production which begins and continues cognitive impairment.

 Substance abuse affects dopamine production with artificial surges, so when you stop doing drugs and alcohol, the levels will drop, triggering withdrawal symptoms.
 Considering attending one of the following programs to help your mind and body heal: